Talento de barrio

 Talento de barrio (Hood Talent) is a film released on October 10, 2008, by Maya Entertainment, starring Daddy Yankee.
 The film was directed by José Iván Santiago, and written by George Rivera and Ángel M. Sanjurjo, with additional material by Edgar Soberón Torchia.
 It was also the first movie Daddy Yankee co-produced.
 In the United States it was a major success, although it was not launched in all the country.
 It was shown in the major cities like New York City, Los Angeles, and some parts of New Jersey.

 In Latin America, it was shown in Puerto Rico and Dominican Republic.
 The DVD of the movie was released in all the countries of Latin America.
 Big sales went on in Central America, mostly in El Salvador.

 Plot

-Ramón Ayala (better known as Daddy Yankee) stars as Edgar Dinero, a young man from the streets of Puerto Rico who gets tangled up in the thug life of his neighborhood.
-While on that path, Edgar encounters disruption among his crew men, while simultaneously falling in love with an uptown girl, Soribel (played by Katiria Soto), from whom Dinero must conceal his strong ties with the violent neighborhood underworld.
+Ramón Ayala (better known as Daddy Yankee) stars as Edgar Dinero, a young man from the streets of Puerto Rico who gets tangled-up in the street life of his neighborhood.
+While on the wrong path, Edgar encounters corruption among his supposed crew, while simultaneously falling in love with an uptown girl, Soribel (played by Katiria Soto), from whom he must conceal his strong feelings for.

-Dinero's first studio recording in New York City doesn't go well.
-It seems he has no energy and sounds like he hasn't eaten.
-When his love interest, the uptown girl, shows up in NYC, he begins to make strong recordings.
+Dinero's interest in music leads to an initial studio recording session in New York City, which does not go well.
+It seems he is lacking energy, until Soribel, his love interest, shows up in New York.
+Dinero then begins to make stronger, more passionate music.

-Multiple gunshot scenes happen throughout the movie, in Puerto Rico and in New York City.
+Multiple gunshot scenes occur throughout the film, taking place both in Puerto Rico and in New York City.